 - Piggybacking contacts: If you are prescribed gas-permeable lenses and cannot get used to them, a soft lens can be used underneath to act as a cushion.

 - Bifocal contacts: Bifocal contacts contain two different prescriptions, one for distance, one to see closeup.
 They are used most commonly to treat presbyopia.

 - Monovision: If you cannot get used to bifocal contacts, your optometrist can prescribe a contact for closeup for one eye, and a contact for distance in the other.

 - Toric lenses: Toric contact lenses treat astigmatism.

-- Scleral lenses: Scleral lenses to sit on your cornea the way that traditional lenses do.
+- Scleral lenses: Scleral lenses do not to sit on your cornea the way that traditional lenses do.
 Instead, they sit on the white of your eye, and they vault over the cornea.
 These lenses are used for dry eye, giant papillary conjunctivitis, and keratoconus.

 If you are thinking about getting contacts, schedule an appointment with EYECARE For You.
 We treat patients in Richboro, Newtown, Langhorne, Southampton, Northampton, Holland, and Yardley.
 To schedule an appointment, give us a call today.